ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 This is the second chapter of the the blog post [A Journey to the World of Layered Surface Materials](a-journey-to-the-world-of-layered-surface-materials.html).
 Here I present my approach to the layered surface material as an alternative to the [layered model](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie from 2007 (which I refer to as the original model or the WWL model).

-*This chapter contains: an overall explanation of my model (philosophy, differences from WWL, ...), its evaluation and sampling and, at the end, an analysis of the model behaviour...*
+*This chapter contains: an overall explanation of my model (philosophy, differences from WWL, ...), its evaluation and sampling and an analysis of the model behaviour...*

 ## Overall Model Description